kwaldenphd/computer-interfaces/README.md

   </tr>
   </table>

-COMPREHENSION CHECK

-describe CLI vs GUI in your own words

-Describe shell in your own words

-Describe/explain what these commands do:
-- ls
-- cd
-- pwd

-Difference between relative and absolute path

 ## Application

-QX: Describe experience working through different tasks in the previous section of the lab.
-How does your navigation of the computer at the command line compare other ways of navigating a computer’s user interface?
+Q2: Describe your experience working through different tasks and commands in the previous section of the lab.
+How does working at the command line compare to other ways of navigating and interacting with a computer?

-QX: When you use the ls -l (lower-case letter l, lower-case letter s, space, dash, lower-case letter l) command, can you decipher the information that is displayed?
-Watch https://youtu.be/exQNuYxqFpA to help decode the information.
+Q3: Type the `ls -l` (lower-case letter `l`, lower-case letter `s`, space, dash `-`, lower-case letter `l`) command in your shell and press `Enter`/`Return`.
+What can you decipher about the information that is displayed?
+- HINT: Watch https://youtu.be/exQNuYxqFpA to help decode the information.

+Q4: What command line expression would we use to create a new directory?
+What command line expression would we use to remove or delete a directory?
+- HINT: Consult Mary Brent's "[Linux Command Cheat Sheet](https://www.guru99.com/linux-commands-cheat-sheet.html)"

 ## Additional Resources